renpy/renpy/sphinx/source/save_load_rollback.rst

          $ o.value = 42

 only `b` will be saved.
-A will not be saved because it does not change once the game begins. `O` is not saved because it does not change - the object it refers to changes, but the variable itself does not.
+A will not be saved because it does not change once the game begins. `O` is not saved because it does not change—the object it refers to changes, but the variable itself does not.